Sociology (SOCI) 331

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-There are numerous additional required readings and short videos from a variety of sources.
-Some are available on the internet; others can be accessed from the Athabasca University library.
-All course materials are listed in the Study Guide.
+There are numerous required readings and short videos from a variety of sources for this course.
+All required readings, videos, and other course materials are available on the course website.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.